openresty/lua-nginx-module/README.markdown

 **context:** *set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua**

-Similar to [ngx.re.match](http://wiki.nginx.org/HttpLuaModule#ngx.re.match), but returns a Lua iterator instead, so as to let the user programmer iterate all the matches over the `<subject>` string argument with the Perl-compatible regular expression `regex`.
+Similar to [ngx.re.match](http://wiki.nginx.org/HttpLuaModule#ngx.re.match), but returns a Lua iterator instead, so as to let the user programmer iterate all the matches over the `<subject>` string argument with the PCRE `regex`.

-Here's a small exmple to demonstrate its basic usage:
+Here is a small exmple to demonstrate its basic usage:

     local iterator = ngx.re.gmatch("hello, world!", "([a-z]+)", "i")